 How CBD Can Help Your Skin

-Many of the benefits of using CBD tinctures and other products center around inflammation, anxiety and relaxation.
-We’ve seen a wide variety of CBD infused products from mascara to facial masks.
+The benefits of using CBD tinctures and other products are still being researched by the medical community.
+All the same, we’ve seen a wide variety of CBD infused products from mascara to facial masks.
 But, some might ask why are we seeing CBD in beauty products?
-Is there a relationship between CBD and skincare?
-Kim Kardashian would likely tell you yes, and the team over at Saks 5th Avenue would strongly agree, but sometimes not all endorsements come from the rich and famous.
+Kim Kardashian would tell you what she thinks, and the team over at Saks 5th Avenue would strongly agree, but sometimes not all endorsements come from the rich and famous.
 Some come from medical professionals.
-Hervé Damas, MD, a physician in the Florida medical cannabis practice recently told Health.com about what he tells patients concerning using CBD for skin disorders.
+Hervé Damas, MD, a physician in the Florida medical cannabis practice recently told Health.com about what he tells patients concerning using CBD.

-After reading Dr. Damas’s testimony it would make sense to wonder how taking a CBD oil can help severe skin conditions like psoriasis.
+After reading Dr. Damas’s testimony it would make sense to wonder how taking a CBD oil can help.
 The answer lies in how CBD works with our bodies in general and the root cause of the issue.
 Humans have an endocannabinoid system that responds to external cannabinoids, what are called phytocannabinoids.
 CBD is an example of a phytocannabinoid.
-When you eat CBD 500mg gummies it tells your body to make more of our naturally produced endocannabinoids like 2-AG.
+When you eat CBD 750mg gummies it tells your body to make more of our naturally produced endocannabinoids like 2-AG.
 The CB1 and CB2 receptors that makeup our endocannabinoid system impact a number of bodily functions and responses in different ways.

 One of those responses deals directly with inflammation.
-Essentially when the right receptor receives the proper amount of endocannabinoids it tells the body to ease back on the inflammation, which is why a number of skin conditions like psoriasis can find relief when CBD is introduced.
+Essentially, when the right receptor receives the proper amount of endocannabinoids it tells the body to ease back on the inflammation.
 Psoriasis is a skin condition that is the result of inflammation.
 The inflammation that causes psoriasis is different than what causes inflammation in your knee, therefore taking ibuprofen may work for your knee but will do little for your skin.
 That’s where the proper receptors and compounds come into play.

 We’re still learning about the benefits and uses of CBD, but what we do know already is very beneficial.
 If you’re new to CBD and looking to try it to see what it can do for you, start with a vanilla CBD oil drop and add it to your morning coffee.